UChicagoWebDev/course_materials/lecture_notes/week_7.md

 - Storing and retrieving records from a database
 - APIs and asynchronous requests
 - Single-page applications

 The final project is worth 4 times as much as a regular Exercise and 40% of your grade overall.
-You have the remainder of the quarter (i.e. through Friday May 24) to complete it. https://canvas.uchicago.edu/courses/57047/assignments/657294
+You have the remainder of the quarter (i.e. through Friday December 13) to complete it. https://canvas.uchicago.edu/courses/57047/assignments/657294

 ---